QuestionableNS/my-school-Notes/ss/ss notes.md

 # SS Notes

+Economics

+* STUDY OF HOW INDIVIDUALS AND SOCIETIES CHOOSE
+TO ACQUIRE AND UTILIZE SCARCE RESOURCES

+Three Central Problems
+in Addressing Scarcity

+* What to Produce?
+* How to Produce
+* When to Produce?

+more stuff

 * Scarcity
   * In life there is a finite amount of resources.
 * Choices
   * The ability to allocate resources in the market
+  * The concepts of constrained choice and scarcity are central to the discipline of economics.
+  * They can be applied when discussing the behavior of individuals such as Tarzan and when analyzing the behavior of large groups of people in complex societies
+  * Choices are the options we have in addressing scarcity and its three problems
 * Opportunity cost
   * the loss when you make a choice
 * Relationship